If you're a creative freelancer, juggling projects is probably one of your biggest challenges. This article discusses the art of prioritization.

 This isn’t always possible, but I’ve found that it helps with my quality of work, the amount of time required to complete the work, and it also helps my mental outlook at that time.

-How do you determine your priorities?
+How do you determine your priorities and take steps to succeed as a freelancer?
 What are some of your habits or pointers that you think may be helpful to the rest of us?